rnabioco/rbi-website/content/education/summer-program/_index.md

 - Round-trip travel to Denver and housing are provided to our interns.

+- Starting in Summer 2020, 50% of interns will be selected from [SACNAS](sacnas.org)-affiliated students.

 - Opportunities for hands-on research expericnece in the lab of a research mentor on one of a broad range of cutting-edge RNA research projects.

 - An orientation day to the RNA Bioscience Initiative and Internship Program.